LOYAL COMPANY OF TOWN CRIERS – BRITISH CHAMPIONSHIPS.

 - Each round of the competition will begin with a “benchmark” cry to be given by the Host Crier and/or any Guest Crier invited for this purpose.

 - Judges are asked to give the benchmark cry a score of 8.0.
 Thereafter all cries will score in the range 7.0 to 10.0, with 10.0 being ‘outstanding’.
-Decimal points must be used, this will enable a range of 30 scores to be available, minimising the likelihood of ties.
+Decimal points must be used, this will enable a range of 30 scores to be available, thus minimising the likelihood of ties.
 The same score can be used for more than one competitor.

 - Experience shows that Judges will easily assess whether the first competitor’s cry is better or not as good as the benchmark cry.
 The difficulty is knowing how far up or down the scale to go without at first having a sense of the range of possibility.
 A provisional score should therefore be given which the Judges may, at their discretion, change in the light of subsequent cries.
 Again, experience teaches that after five or six cries, Judges settle confidently into their task without further difficulty.
 Scores will not be collected until the end of the round, or at least until four cries have been completed.